Amirudin Shari: Appointment as Selangor State Executive Councillor

 As the appointed youth to represent Generasi Muda, Amirudin continues the efforts to fortify Generasi Muda by launching Ten Fundamentals of Selangor Youth which contains the guidelines and direction of the youth development completely and focusing on major fields.
 Amirudin also continues Youth Marriage Incentives which give handful of incentive towards Selangor's newly-wed couples.

 The existence of Youth Development Department under the wing of Selangor Sport Council also embarks on organized Generasi Muda programs.
-Penggerak Belia Tempatan (PeBT) has been updated and recent programs are fresher than ever and involving bigger communities.
-On the other hand, the programs embarked by Amirudin are becoming trend setters as Selangor International Cybergames being claimed one of the best in this region.
+Penggerak Belia Tempatan (PeBT) has been updated and expanded to involve larger communities.
+Among the programmes under his tenure, the Selangor International Cybergames was established in the region.
 E-Sport is one agenda that he lays his eyes upon for building new generation of youth in the interactive world.

 Amirudin also launched Selangor Plus Campaign in effort to promote a healthy lifestyle for the youth.
 As for early initiative, Selangor Plus started from 2015 and persisted until today to fork out the best talent from the youth in futsal, basketball, sepak takraw, and netball.

 Menteri Besar of Selangor

 Amirudin was appointed the MB of Selangor following Azmin's appointment as a federal minister.
 Amirudin's term as MB was marked by several controversies.
 These included questions raised over a plan to demolish and rebuild the Shah Alam Stadium, the excision and development of the Shah Alam Community Forest, and plans to quarry part of the Bukit Lagong forest reserve.
 Another issue raised was in Amirudin's own constituency, where land parcels were given out from the Batu Caves reserve.

+On 25 May 2026, as a response to reports of abuse against activists of the Global Sumud Flotilla by Israeli authorities, Shari announced that the Malaysian government is preparing to take legal actions against Israel with plans to file a case after lawyers have finished gathering testimony and evidence.